 Enabling agility and change at the ground level is exactly why we founded Theatro eight years ago.
 Our mission is making the life of a frontline employee a richer experience with knowledge sharing, kudos, peer support, information in-the-ear at the right time/place, plus analytics assuring recognition for productivity and behavioral compliance.
 These founding objectives are exactly the same elements used for rapidly adopting new ways of doing business and driving customer satisfaction in constantly evolving environments.
 It all starts with heads up, hands free, always-on messaging in the ear.

-If you’re interested in learning more about Theatro’s approach to change management and agility at the front line, contact us today to learn more.
+If you’re interested in learning more about Theatro’s approach to change management and agility at the front line, join us for a live discussion September 24th: Agility & Flexibility in Retail Operations: How to Prepare Your Team for the Next Big Change.